miltonlima/reactvite-app/README.md

 	- `Birth date` (`date`, capped at the current day)
 	- `CPF` (`text`, auto-formatted as `000.000.000-00`)
 	- `Email` (`email`)
+- **Navigation** toggles between the original modern layout (`/`) and a compact white-card variation (`/simple`) while reusing the same backend integration.
 - **Submission panel** showing a confirmation badge and the captured data once the form is submitted.

 ### Tech Stack

 - Vite 5 with React 18 (`StrictMode` + `createRoot`).
 - Functional components and the `useState` hook manage local state and input control.
+- Client-side routing with `react-router-dom` hosts multiple form variants on dedicated routes.
 - CSS modules (`App.css`, `index.css`) define gradients, blur layers, responsive grid and focus states.

 ### Getting Started